-Catalyzed by the current organizing energy of our country, while recently reading the Declaration of Independence I realized that America’s founding documents were never intended to include many of the people who call this country home today.
+Catalyzed by the current organizing energy of our country, while reading the Declaration of Independence I realized that America’s founding documents were never intended to include many of the people who call this country home today.
 The justice system doesn’t protect black and brown people for many reasons, one of which is because it wasn’t designed to.
-Because of these and other shortfalls, I want to rewrite the Declaration as an artistic, performative, and participatory rendering of a new and more inclusive Declaration.
-Re-Writing the Declaration will ultimately result in a participatory, theatrical experience that invites audience members to engage with the performance in some way that asks them to respond to injustices that are perpetuated, and even defended, by our country’s founding documents.
-The development of the play will also be participatory, and will include and center community voices and input.
-I will conduct workshops utilizing applied theatre methods to engage Chicago artists, activists, and often marginalized communities in imagining a new declaration, what society might look like under an alternative founding document, and how we might begin practicing those images.
+Because of these and other shortfalls, I wanted to rewrite the Declaration as an artistic, performative, and participatory rendering of a new and more inclusive Declaration.
+Re-Writing the Declaration is a participatory, theatrical experience that invites audience members to engage with the performance in some way that asks them to respond to injustices that are perpetuated, and even defended, by our country’s founding documents.
+The development of the play is also participatory, and includes and centers community voices and input.

 "RE-WRITING THE DECLARATION" AT THE SANTA FE ART INSTITUTE